SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Related Work

 Remote side-channel attacks can be detected using the Clockwork~\cite{BBRS20} monitor, which tracks both sensitive branching and public sinks.
 Nevertheless, it does not track integrity information, unlike \aspectTool, which can capture all the aforementioned aspects, as well as additional ones.

-Another criticism can be raised for some tools~\cite{TSBB18,FSBS21} which consider loop traversal only once.
-This may lead to under-approximations, which can be avoided by iterating until a fix point is reached, as done in \aspectTool.
+Another criticism can be raised for some tools~\cite{TSBB18,FSBS21} that consider loop traversal only once.
+This may lead to under-approximations, which can be avoided by iterating until a fixed point is reached, as done in \aspectTool (Appendix~\ref{sec:staticAspects:traversal}).

 Moreover, the aforementioned tools target PHP~\cite{ZZ13}, Java~\cite{TPC+13,HDM14,TSBB18,TSBB20}, or JavaScript~\cite{TPC+13,BBRS20,LK22} applications, while we focus on \python source code.
-As detailed in \Cref{sec:baselines}, Bandit~\cite{Bandit}, SemGrep~\cite{SemGrep}, Pysa~\cite{Pysa}, and \joern~\cite{Joern} are \python static analyzers that have been used to detect security vulnerabilities in several works~\cite{RRW19,YLX+21,VNM23,RBO+24} and which are integrated in several tools~\cite{HuskyCI,GitLabSAST,Ash,BetterscanCE}.
+As detailed in \Cref{sec:baselines}, Bandit~\cite{Bandit}, SemGrep~\cite{SemGrep}, Pysa~\cite{Pysa}, and \joern~\cite{Joern} are \python static analyzers that have been used to detect security vulnerabilities in several works~\cite{RRW19,YLX+21,VNM23,RBO+24} and which are integrated in several tools~\cite{HuskyCI,GitLabSAST,Ash}.
 As demonstrated in \Cref{sec:results:effectiveness}, \aspectTool outperforms all these tools in terms of vulnerability detection and execution time.

+Recently, \citet{ZWL+26} conducted an empirical study of security-oriented static analysis, comparing tools (including \bandit, \semgrep, and \pysa) on both synthetically generated and manually verified \python datasets.
+Since results on the latter were worse than on the former, they concluded results obtained on synthetic datasets may not generalize in the wild.
+On the real-world datasets, baseline tools achieved up to 40.7\% sensitivity, similar to our relax-location results (up to 59.66\%).
+When combined, the tools achieved around 65\% sensitivity, thereby performing worse than \aspectTool (100\%).
+In terms of performance, they concluded that taint-analysis tools like \pysa require more time than pattern-based tools like \bandit, matching our own results, except for \aspectTool, which performed better despite performing an in-depth analysis.

-\section{Conclusion and Future work}
+\section{Conclusion and Future Work}